 I have made a valiant effort over the past two years to repair my damaged, brittle hair, a result of the perfect storm of hypothyroidism and chemical highlighting damage (you can read all about it and see the pics here).
 When I say I tried everything, I’m really not kidding.
 I tried “noo poo,” low poo, water only washes, honey, countless masks, serums and treatments, and finally cutting it all off.
 I’m happy to say my hair is on the mend and that I’ve finally settled on a good routine that works for me: mostly low poo, using low- or no-chemical products.
 I now shampoo only once or twice weekly using the Shea Moisture line, and I do water only washes with chamomile tea or apple cider vinegar rinses in between.
-Along the way, I picked up some other great tips and additions to my arsenal.
+Along the way, I picked up some other great tips and additions to my arsenal, including this homemade strengthening hair mist.

 I tried the Morocco Method line, and their cleansers and conditioners did not work at ALL for my hair, but I really liked their moisturizing crystal mist.
 It lightly hydrated my dry hair without coating it.
-I have low porosity hair (determine your hair porosity here) which means the cuticle is jammed shut and not overly accepting of hydration, explaining why so many oils and elixirs I’d apply would just coat my hair and sit on the strands rather than hydrate and moisturize it.
+I have low porosity hair which means the cuticle is jammed shut and not overly accepting of hydration, explaining why so many oils and elixirs I’d apply would just coat my hair and sit on the strands rather than hydrate and moisturize it.
 Low porosity hair repels water but desperately needs the moisture, so the trick it to apply agents that attract water to the hair and keep it on the hair to moisturize.
 Enter aloe.

 Aloe vera contains enzymes that promote hair growth, and it seals in moisture and tames frizz.
 Its humectant properties moisturize low porosity hair without making it crunchy or stiff.